FrancoisSimon/ExaTrack/README.md

 Branch created to test ExaTrack_while_segment.py and ExaTrack_while_segment_infer_vars.py.
 Both versions possess the function build_segment_model that builds a model that segments tracks across batches (stateful model).
 ExaTrack_while_segment_infer_vars.py also possess a function to infer the hidden states of the model.

+# Experimental Datasets
+## PBP2
+PBP2 dataset is too big to upload on GitHub (400MB).
+I can share it on demand.
+## Kinesin
+I uploaded a few of the movies I used.
+This requires to re-select one or a few tracks with clear stepping behavior.

 # Installation with anaconda
 ## To run ExaTrack on CPU with anaconda and spyder IDE: